 Regenerative agriculture is a step forward.
 Based on theories of ecological hierarchy and conservationist practices, it aims at the regeneration and maintenance of the entire food production system, including rural communities and consumers, in order to increase their resilience.

-The Regenerative Agriculture Institute has professionals of different areas with extensive experience in education and technological development, who have worked on: regenerative agriculture; restoration of degraded areas; sustainable intensification; diagnosis, planning, and management of agro-forestry-pastoral systems; animal welfare; holistic management; climate-soil-plant-animal relationships; agri-food production chains; quantification and productive-environmental management; life cycle assessment (LCA); quality, certification, and adding value to products; and rural development.
+The Regenerative Agriculture Institute has professionals of different areas with extensive experience in education and technological development and energy and land use planning with an emphasis on: regenerative agriculture; sustainable intensification; restoration of degraded areas; diagnosis, planning, and management of agro-forestry-pastoral systems; holistic management; climate-soil-plant-animal relationships; agri-food production chains; rural-urban management; productive-environmental quantification / life cycle assessment (LCA); animal welfare; quality, certification, and adding value to products; rural development; and energy transition.